fbartusch/dataprov/docs/project_info/contributing.rst

 In addition to the vague dependency declaration in `setup.py`, we offer a `requirements.txt` file in the projects root directory.
 The `requirements.txt` lists every dependency with an exact version needed for every Dataprov feature.
+Thus, this file should be use to create the development environment.
 It is created using `pip-compile` on the `setup.py` file.

 .. code-block:: bash

     echo "-e .[testing,docs,docker,singularity,snakemake,cwl]" | pip-compile - -qo- | sed '/^-e / d' > requirements.txt
+    pip install -r requirements.txt

 ----------------------